California’s Reading Wars: A Short History Lesson

 A short history lesson is in order here.
 Remember the Reading Wars here in California back in the late 1990’s and early 2000’s?
 Remember Marion Joseph and Bill Honig?
 Remember the claims that reading achievement test scores were evidence that California students weren’t getting enough phonics instruction and that explained their low test scores?
 And remember how the only identifiable variable that was statistically correlated with low reading test scores was students’ classification as English language learners?
 IOW, there was no statistical analysis to suggest that methods of reading instruction had a possible causal relationship with California’s students’ standardized reading achievement test scores other than English language proficiency.
 But who/what did Honig and Joseph blame for low test scores?
 Whole Language.
 See Lemann (1997).

 Because of this history that we share as bilingual educators, we need to talk about the attack on Whole Language and its research base because a renewed attack on WL is at the core of the “disproven theory” straw man argument.
 History lesson is over.
-The SoR Movement needs a boogie man.
+The SoR Movement has chosen the Whole Language approach as its scapegoat.
 Since it appeared to work before, the theoretical/research base of WL has taken on that role as a straw man/boogie man for their propaganda campaign.
 Later I’ll give an overview of why we bilingual educators understand and utilize the research base of what became known as Whole Language.

-SoR advocates frame the problem in terms of reading achievement test scores.
+Science of Reading advocates frame the problem in terms of reading achievement test scores.
 NAEP, PISA, state level achievement tests, etc. This is problematic because test scores measure comprehension at a particular grade level.
 Test scores don’t/can’t isolate a variable of poor or ineffective phonics instruction or lack of phonics instruction.
 Most of the studies’ methodology that SoR relies on are experimental studies of programs or instruction like in the National Reading Panel Report.
-Oftentimes, perhaps usually, these studies set up a Straw Man description of the characteristics of the “opposing” instructional approach.
+Oftentimes, perhaps usually, these studies set up a straw man description of the characteristics of the “opposing” instructional approach.
+However, it is important to keep in this fact in mind: There is no empirical (scientific) research evidence that establishes a causal or even correlational relationship between reading achievement test scores and approaches to instruction.
+There are several reasons for this reality (Baumann & Stevenson, 1982).

 Professor P. David Pearson (2004) predicted the challenges to the whole-language movement because of its focus on empowering teachers as decision makers over curriculum and instruction: